FoxxMD/string-sameness/README.md

 ### Normalization

-A third argument may be passed to `compare` to provide a list of functions to apply to the strings to compare.
+A third argument may be passed to `stringSameness` to provide a list of functions to apply to the strings to compare.
 When not explicitly provided a default set of functions is applied to normalize the strings (to remove trivial differences):

 * convert to lowercase
 * trim (remove whitespace at beginning/end)